Australian Antarctic Medal

 The Governor-General announces the awards in a special Honours List on Midwinter's Day, 21 June, a time of traditional significance to all who have worked in the Antarctic.

-Except in exceptional circumstances, the recipient of a medal will have worked for not less than 12 months (may be an aggregate) in the Antarctic climate south of latitude 60° south or elsewhere in the Antarctic region where "the rigours of Antarctic climate and terrain prevail".
+Unless exceptional circumstances, the recipient of a medal will have worked for at least 12 months (may be an aggregate) in the Antarctic climate south of latitude 60° south or elsewhere in the Antarctic region where "the rigours of Antarctic climate and terrain prevail".

 It is expected that any person proposed for the award of the Australian Antarctic Medal will have made a unique and significant contribution to the Australian Antarctic Program.
 The award is not for long service, nor is it for the discharge of an expeditioner's normal duties, however well performed.